List of Halloween (franchise) characters: Michael Myers

-Michael Audrey Myers (Shown in paperwork during H5 as Michael M Myers) (born c.
-1957 (said to be October 19 in Halloween: Resurrection)) is a serial killer and the primary antagonist of the Halloween franchise.
+Michael Audrey Myers (Shown in paperwork during H4 as Michael M. Myers) (born October 19, 1957) is a serial killer and the primary antagonist of the Halloween franchise.
 He first appears as a young boy who murders his sister, Judith Myers, and then, fifteen years later, returns home to Haddonfield to murder more teenagers.
 In John Carpenter's Halloween, it appears that Michael comes from a middle-class family living in the suburbs of the fictional town of Haddonfield, Illinois.
 There is no background to explain why Michael, at the age of 6 years, killed his older sister, Judith Myers and stopped talking (October 31, 1963).
-As a result of his heinous crime, Michael is institutionalized in the fictional Smith's Grove - Warren County Sanitarium.
+As a result of his heinous crime, Michael is institutionalized in the fictional Smith's Grove – Warren County Sanitarium.
 It is implied that Michael is mentally ill and suffering from schizophrenia when Dr. Loomis tells Nurse Marion Chambers that he wants Michael to be on thorazine when he is seen by the judge for a court trial.
 The sequel of 1981 alludes to the possibility that Michael has something more going on with him than mental illness when he writes the Celtic word Samhain in blood on the elementary school chalk board.
 In the 1979 novel by Curtis Richards, Michael's need to kill is caused by spirit possession and relates to the festival of Samhain.
 This is conveyed through a dream that Michael has, which happens to be very similar to a murder that took place during a Samhain festival in ancient Ireland (it is mentioned in the novel's prologue).
 Also, in the novel a young Michael hopes that by killing Judith, the voice inside his head will go away.